 Socio-Economic Significance of the Highway

-The entire region being mountainous the highway slashes through the collision zone between the Eurasian and Indian plates where China, Tajikistan, Afghanistan, and Pakistan come within 250 kilometers (160 mi) radius.
-Essentially because of the enormously complex Kashmir conflict between India and Pakistan, KKH has strategic and military significance to these nations, particularly Pakistan and China.
-The construction of Karakoram Highway has not only enriched trade and tourism between Pakistan and China but has contributed significantly to the improvement in living standards of the local population.
+The entire region is mountainous and the highway slashes through the collision zone between the Eurasian and Indian plates where China, Tajikistan, Afghanistan, and Pakistan come within 250 kilometers (160 mi) radius.
+Essentially because of the enormously complex Kashmir conflict between India and Pakistan, the KKH has strategic and military significance to these nations, particularly for Pakistan and China.
+The construction of the Karakoram Highway has not only enriched trade and tourism between Pakistan and China but has also contributed significantly to the improvement in the living standards of the local population.
 CPEC is expected to bring enormous economic gains to the region but China and Pakistan are planning to link the Karakoram Highway to the southern port of Gwadar in Balochistan through the Chinese-aided Gwadar-Dalbandin railway, which extends to Rawalpindi.

 Tourism Potential along the Karakoram Highway (KKH)

-The KKH was ranked as “third best tourist destination” in Pakistan by “The Guardian”.
-It provides mountaineers and cyclists easy access to the attractions along the highway including mountains, glaciers, and lakes and also to interact with people.
-The highway also provides access to the two major tourist destinations –Gilgit and Baltistan – which host the highest mountains and longest glaciers outside polar region besides manifesting wealth of attractions.
+The KKH was ranked as the “third best tourist destination” in Pakistan by “The Guardian”.
+It provides mountaineers and cyclists easy access to the attractions along the highway including mountains, glaciers, and lakes, and also to interact with people.
+The highway also provides access to the two major tourist destinations –Gilgit and Baltistan – which host the highest mountains and longest glaciers outside the polar region besides manifesting a wealth of attractions.

 For travelers along the KKH, there are sufficient food and accommodation arrangements.
 The major stopovers recommended are at Besham, Chilas, Gilgit, Hunza, and Sust where tourists can find standard accommodation at a reasonable price.
 There are also several short excursions to the nearby mountains, glaciers, and valleys one can carry out between Gilgit and Khunjerab.
 The best time to travel along the KKH is between April and November.
 The border at Khunjerab remains closed from the end of November until the start of April every year.